theseus-rs/rsql/rsql_cli/docs/src/chapter2/footer/index.md

 ## footer

+The `.footer` command controls whether rsql displays a footer after query results.
+The footer typically shows summary information such as row counts, execution time, and other metadata.
+By default, the footer is displayed.

 ### Usage

 ```text
 .footer <on|off>
 ```

-### Description
+### When to use

-The footer command sets the display of the footer in the CLI.
-By default, the footer is displayed.
-If the `footer` command is set to `off`, the footer will not be displayed.
+- Enable the footer (`on`) to see summary information after each query—useful for data analysis and performance monitoring.
+- Disable the footer (`off`) for a cleaner output, especially when exporting results or scripting.

 ### Examples